 So you can see why users were relieved to hear that Apple beefed up its account security by adding a two-step verification option.
 And for those having trouble getting it setup, we’ve put together this easy-to-follow tutorial.

 Enabling two-step verification for Apple products and services

 First you might be wondering why you would want to setup two-step verification.
 And the answer is pretty simple: to make your Apple ID more secure.
 As it stands now, if someone got ahold of your account password, they could do a lot of damage.

 But with the two-step process, anytime your account is accessed from a new computer or device, you’ll be required to verify your identity by either entering in a pin code sent to one of your devices, or via a 14-digit Key before any changes can be made.

 So now that we’re clear on what the two-step verification process is, let’s get started:

-Step 5: now you’ll be given a 14-digit Recovery Key, which you must be sure to save somewhere—Apple suggests you print or write it down.
-You’ll be asked to confirm it on the next page.
+Step 6: You’ll be asked to confirm your Recovery Key, just to make sure you indeed have a copy of it.
 Remember that if you ever lose this key, and can’t remember your password, it’s very possible that you could be locked out of your account forever.

 Once you’ve checked the ‘I understand’ box, you can click on ‘Enable Two-Step Verification.’
 You’ll then get a confirmation screen saying that it’s been enabled, and the setup process is complete!